jiehnii/humidity-demand-analysis/README.md

 This project explores how **humidity** relates to **electricity demand** across Australian states, and how the relationship changes under different temperatures.

+## Project Overview
+This repository analyses the relationship between **humidity and electricity demand** across Australian states using data from:

+- **AEMO** (electricity demand data)
+- **BOM** (humidity & temperature observations)

+The goal is to understand whether humidity affects electricity demand — especially under different temperature conditions — by using exploratory analysis and regression modelling with interaction effects.

 ## Project Highlights
 - Cleaned and merged **AEMO demand** with **BOM weather** data
 - Exploratory analysis across states and seasons